What You Should Know About Credit Repair Companies

 Having excellent credit unlocks many advantages.
 Strong credit scores not only increase your approval odds for loans and credit cards; they can also help you get hired for some jobs, receive lower insurance premiums and find a place to live.

-The average FICO score in the U.S. was 714 in 2022, according to Experian.
+The average FICO score in the U.S. is 714, according to FICO Score Credit Insights Report for spring 2026.
 If your score is significantly below this average, you might consider hiring a credit repair company.
 However, before you do, it pays to understand what these companies do, how much it’ll cost to work with one and if you can achieve the same results independently.

 Key insights